swmannepalli/MicrosoftFabric_HOL/fabric/Task3-Creating-a-Shortcut-in-Lakehouse.md

 ### Task 3: Creating a Shortcut in Lakehouse

-In this task we create a shortcut to external data source, AzureDataLake Gen2.
+In this task we create a shortcut to external data source, AzureDataLake Gen2 from lakehouseBronze

 -----------------------------------------------------------------------------------------